ZarnackGroup/racoon_clip/docs/tutorial.rst

 Running racoon_clip with snakemakes cluster execution
 --------------------------------------------

-As racoon_clip is based on the snakemake workflow management system, in general all snakemake commandline options can be passed to racoon_clip.
-For a full list of opitons check the :ref:`snakemake documentation <https://snakemake.readthedocs.io/en/stable/executing/cli.html>`.
-This applies also to the clsuter execution and cloud execution of racoon_clip.
+As racoon_clip is based on the snakemake workflow management system, in general, all snakemake commandline options can be passed to racoon_clip.
+For a full list of options check the :ref:`snakemake documentation <https://snakemake.readthedocs.io/en/stable/executing/cli.html>`.
+This applies also to the cluster execution and cloud execution of racoon_clip.

 For example, racoon_clip can be executed with slurm clusters like this: